stolostron/rhacm-docs/README.md

 Use the [summary.md](https://github.com/open-cluster-management/rhacm-docs/blob/doc_stage/summary.md) file as the table of contents.
 The `summary.md` file provides direct linking within the repository to the corresponding files.

-## Submitting feedback and change requests to the documentation
+## Submitting feedback and change requests

 As mentioned earlier, this documentation is still a work in progress.
 If you have suggestions for improvements, feel free to open a documentation issue in the GitHub repository.